kamir/IoT-Workshop-2018/README.md

 ### 3.3 Create data ingestion pipeline to CDH

-## Step 4 : Simulate a Sensor on Kura
+## Step 4 : Connect or Simulate a Sensor on Kura

 ```